innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 On-demand health assessments allow administrators to manually trigger health evaluations:

 1. Navigate to your `tf-vault-qa-{your-initials}` workspace's **Health** page
-2. Ensure you have administrator permissions for the workspace
-3. Verify the workspace satisfies all assessment requirements
+2. Verify the workspace satisfies all assessment requirements.
+If you see a message saying no
-4. Click **Start health assessment**
+3. Click **Start health assessment**

 ### On-Demand Assessment Behavior